DeclareDesign/DesignLibrary/cran-comments.md

 ## Submission

-This is a minor patch for compability with DeclareDesign 0.28.0 now on CRAN.
+This is another minor patch for compatibility with DeclareDesign 0.28.0 now on CRAN.

 ## Test environments